-The use of labels such as "independent contractor" and "service company", and the perception that these were acceptable means of avoiding the deduction of employees' tax, necessitated the development of stronger anti-avoidance measures for employees' tax purposes, resulting in the concepts of "personal service provider" and "labour broker" being included in the definitions in paragraph 1.
+Previously, it was a popular tax-saving method for employees to offer their services to their employers through the medium of private companies, close corporations or trusts, or by utilising labour brokers, none of which could be classified as "employees" as defined in paragraph 1.
+The use of labels such as "independent contractor" and "service company", and the perception that these were acceptable means of avoiding the deduction of employees' tax, necessitated the development of stronger anti-avoidance measures for employees' tax purposes.
+In order to discourage the use of corporate entities, trusts or labour brokers as intermediaries to provide personal services to a client that are, in essence, services provided under a contract of employment, the concepts of "personal service provider"1 and "labour broker"2 were included in the definitions in paragraph 1.
 Both were also included as employees in the definition of "employee" in paragraph 1.
-Deductions applicable to labour brokers without a certificate of exemption and personal service providers were simultaneously narrowed.
+This required that the remuneration paid or payable to such personal service provider or labour broker3 to be subject to the deduction or withholding of employees' tax.
+Deductions applicable to personal service providers and labour brokers without a certificate of exemption were simultaneously narrowed.

-&lt;sup>1 Added by section 66(1)(f) of Act 60 of 2008.
+1 Added by section 66(1)(f) of Act 60 of 2008.

-&lt;sup>2 Added by section 44(1)(c) of Act 101 of 1990.
+2 Added by section 44(1)(c) of Act 101 of 1990.

 Over the years, various amendments have refined the scope of these provisions.
-This Note includes the latest amendments as well as amendments to the relevant rates of tax attributable to personal service providers and labour brokers.
+This Note includes the latest amendments and amendments to the relevant rates of tax attributable to personal service providers and labour brokers.

-3. The Law
+3. The law